TrueBlocks/trueblocks-docs/content/docs/chifra/accounts.md

 - `addresses` must start with '0x' and be forty two characters long.

 **Source code**: [`apps/acctExport`](https://github.com/TrueBlocks/trueblocks-core/tree/master/src/apps/acctExport)
 ## chifra names

 `chifra names` is a surprisingly useful tool.
 It allows one to associate textual names with Ethereum addresses.
 One may ask why this is necessary given that ENS exists.
 The answer is a single word: "privacy".
 ENS names are public.
 In many cases, users desire to keep personal addresses private.
 Try to do this on a website.

 Like `chifra abis`, this tool is useful from the command line but is primarily used in support of other tools, especially `chifra export` where naming addresses becomes the single best way to turn unintellagable blockchain data into understandable information.

 The various options allow you to search and filter the results.
-The `entities` and `tags` options are in support of the TrueBlocks explorer.
+The `entities` and `tags` options are used primarily by the TrueBlocks explorer.

-You may use the `chifra monitors` tool and the TrueBlocks explorer to manage (add, edit, delete) address-name associations.
+You may use the TrueBlocks explorer to manage (add, edit, delete) address-name associations.

-A large collection of more than 7,500 names, gleened from various public sources, is installed with the software for your convienience.
-To see these publically exposed names, run `chifra names` with no options.

 ### usage